SilentDevCoPro/Portfolio/Kiwiguard/README.md

 Real-time system monitoring dashboard for servers and containers

 ## Overview
-KiwiScope is a real-time system monitoring dashboard that collects, processes, and displays server and container metrics.
+kiwiguard is a real-time system monitoring dashboard that collects, processes, and displays server and container metrics.
 It helps users track CPU, memory, and disk usage in real-time from multiple servers or containers.

 The project consists of two main components:
 * Collector: The dashboard and API responsible for receiving and visualizing the metrics.